 Creation is controlled by block optimizer.
-Depending on the type of optimization this block looks different.
+This block depends on the type of optimization.
 For global optimum search it is GlobalOptimizer.
-In later releases VCNEB optimizer type will be available for local optimization of phase transition pathways.
+In later releases VCNEB optimizer type will be available for optimization of a single phase transition pathway.

-▷ variable optimizer

-Meaning: Specifies the type of calculation and its parameters
+optimizer : Specifies the type of calculation and its parameters optimizer : {type: GlobalOptimizer ...}